MikkelGandil/JournalRankings/README.md

 # JournalRankings
-In this notebook I scrape [eigenfactor.org](eigenfactor.org) for journal rankings and compute inequality statistics.
+In this notebook I scrape [eigenfactor.org](eigenfactor.org)  and [scimagojr.com](https://www.scimagojr.com/) for journal rankings and compute inequality statistics.

-The notebook is focused on economics but in the last section I compare economics to other social sciences.
+The notebooks are focused on economics but in the last section of the eigenfactor-notebook I compare economics to other social sciences.

 Code has not been checked for errors.

-The csv-file contains the scraped data for the social science fields specified in the notebook
+The csv-file contains the scraped data for the social science fields specified in the eigen-factor notebook